nasa/fprime/README.md

 ## Example Deployments

 F´ comes with two example deployments.
 The deployments represent working F´ applications for help understanding F´.
 These examples may be used as reference, or cloned to start a new project.
 More step-by-step tutorials are linked in the next section, but as these are complete applications it is recommended that the user at least build and run the first one to ensure that F´ is installed correctly.

 [Ref](./Ref/README.md): The standard reference application demonstrates how most of the system components should be wired together.
-In addition, the reference application can be build on Linux or Mac OSX allowing the user to get started immediately without the need for embedded hardware.
+In addition, the reference application can be built on Linux or Mac OSX allowing the user to get started immediately without the need for embedded hardware.

 [RPI](./RPI/README.md): The Raspberry PI application shows how to run F´ in an embedded context by running on the Raspberry PI (a $35 embedded
 Linux computer).
 This application shows the user how to get started in the embedded world with cross-compiling, dirvers, and more.
 The Raspberry